Gel blaster: Australia

+South Australia

-On October 8, 2020, the South Australia Police (SAPOL) announced that gel blasters would be officially declared as a regulated imitation firearm, and subjected to the same sale and possession licensing as paintball markers under the Firearms Act 2015 and Firearms Regulations 2017.
-People owning gel blasters are required to obtain a Category A firearm licence and registration within a six-month amnesty period (from October 8, 2020, to April 7, 2021), or hand any unauthorised items into a police station or a participating firearms dealer.
+On 8 October 2020, the South Australia Police (SAPOL) announced that gel ball blasters would be officially declared as a regulated imitation firearm, and subjected to the same sale and possession licensing as paintball markers under the Firearms Act 2015 and Firearms Regulations 2017.
+People owning gel ball blasters are required to obtain a Category A firearm licence and registration within a six-month amnesty period (from 8 October 2020 to 7 April 2021), or hand any unauthorised items into a police station or a participating firearms dealer.
 Calls to compensate businesses crippled by the new regulations have been rejected by the State Government.
-On October 14, SAPOL made the first gel blaster-related arrest of a 26-year-old man.
+On 14 October, SAPOL made the first gel ball blaster-related arrest of a 26-year-old man.
 The new regulation has been met with protests from enthusiasts, but South Australia's paintball community has applauded the crackdown.
-This crackdown leaves Queensland as the only state in Australia where gel blasters are able to be possessed without a licence, though laws were passed in July 2020 categorising gel blasters as restricted items which means they must be stored in a locked container and cannot be possessed without a reasonable excuse.
+This crackdown leaves Queensland as the only state in Australia where gel ball blasters are able to be possessed without a licence, though laws were passed in July 2020 categorising gel ball blasters as restricted items which means they must be stored in a locked container and cannot be possessed without a reasonable excuse.

-In late 2020, a court case was filed against SAPOL seeking to challenge the ban on gel blasters.
-Chris Sinclair, spokesman for the Gel Blaster Association of Australia was quoted as saying he was confident these court proceedings would be successful.
+In late 2020, a court case was filed against SAPOL seeking to challenge the ban on gel ball blasters.
+Chris Sinclair, spokesman for the now defunct Gel Blaster Association of Australia was quoted as saying he was confident these court proceedings would be successful.
 Exact details and the outcome of the court case is at this point unknown however a GoFundMe campaign raised over $22,870 towards fees for a "class action against SAPOL".

+Western Australia

-From July 3, 2021, the Western Australian Government banned gel blasters citing similarity to real weapons and legitimate safety concerns.
-After July 3, 2021, anyone found with a gel blaster in Western Australia could face jail time and up to a $36,000 fine.
-One of the precipitating events for the ban was a 4-hour siege at a pharmacy in Applecross, a suburb of Perth, where the man at the centre of the siege was wielding a gel blaster.
-After the formal ban of gel blasters in Western Australia, Queensland remains the last state where gel blasters are legal in Australia.
+From 3 July 2021, the Western Australian Government banned gel ball blasters citing similarity to real weapons and legitimate safety concerns.
+After 3 July 2021, anyone found with a gel ball blaster in Western Australia could face jail time and up to a $36,000 fine.
+One of the precipitating events for the ban was a 4-hour siege at a pharmacy in Applecross, a suburb of Perth, where the man at the centre of the siege was wielding a gel ball blaster.
+After the formal ban of gel ball blasters in Western Australia, Queensland remains the last state where gel ball blasters are legal in Australia.
+In 2024, Queensland has restricted sale to juveniles.

-Similarly, DJI's popular remote controlled toy ground drone, the RoboMaster S1, which was introduced into the international market in mid-2019, was almost banned from import into Australia because it had a blaster gun for competitive tag matches, and as of November 2020 is still not available for sale in Victoria and New South Wales in order to "comply with local laws and regulations".